RIP George Thomas Cherryhomes

 He was born, the engraving says, on 8 November 1870.
 He died 100 years ago this coming Tuesday, on the 24th of February 1915.

 And he died because, as the words on his tombstone say, “duty came first.”

 Tom, as he was called, was a shirt-tail cousin of mine, the husband of Ida Bell Baker (1876-1921), my maternal grandfather’s second cousin.
 He and Ida were married on 5 March 1894 at her parent’s home five miles west of Graham.1 By 1900, they’d had two children, and they were farming next door to Ida’s parents.2

 But sometime between the enumeration of that census in April of 1910 and the early days of 1915, Tom began doing something other than farming.
-At some point before a fateful night in February 1915, he had become a deputy sheriff in Young County.
+At some point before a fateful night, 100 years ago, in February 1915, he had become a deputy sheriff in Young County.
 And he was on duty in the early morning hours of 24 February 1915.